-The following instruction describes the installation of a JAMS/J2K development environment under Windows using Tortoise (SVN client) and NetBeans (Java IDE).
-It is intended for users who want to look into or extend JAMS and the various components that are part of the standard package.
+The following instruction describes the installation of a JAMS/J2K development environment under Windows using Java 12, NetBeans IDE and the Tortoise SVN client.
+However, these are just examples and you can easily exchange these tools/versions by alternative ones.
+This guide is intended for users who want to look into the latest version of the JAMS software or its modelling components and which want to implement own extensions or modifications.
 Even though a Windows system is used in this example, all described steps are applicable on Linux or OS X based systems (using alternative SVN client software).

-All sources and scripts of JAMS and its models are managed within a subversion (SVN) repository .
+All sources and scripts of JAMS and its models are managed within a subversion (SVN) repository.
 Subversion is a software for version management of files and directories .
 In order to access the JAMS-SVN, a valid SVN account is required.
 For read-only access the account “guest” with password “guest” can be used.
-For the installation of a JAMS work environment, first the required directories are created and filled with data from the SVN repository.
+For the installation of a JAMS development environment, first the required directories are created and filled with data from the SVN repository.

 - create directory for JAMS (the example used below is c:\jams)

 - create directory for JAMS models (the example used below is c:\jamsmodels)

 - right click on c:\jams -> SVN Checkout and indicate http://svn.geogr.uni-jena.de/svn/jams/trunk as repository URL -> OK

 - right click on c:\jamsmodels -> SVN Checkout and indicate http://svn.geogr.uni-jena.de/svn/jamsmodels/trunk as repository URL -> OK

 Alternatively, you can download the latest source packages of JAMS and the J2K model components from the Download page.